wlawt/clipit/README.md

 The frontend used Next.js, as it this was also a learning opportunity for me to try out new JS frameworks.

-One of the major design decisions was to minimize the footprint and intuitive as Snipping Tool or Lightshot.
+One of the major design decisions was to minimize the footprint and make it intuitive as Snipping Tool or Lightshot.
 The idea is to serve these video clips via a link through an ngrok tunnel and send the link with the latest clip.